Love of place is in our DNA

 Our purpose and direction are often defined by our journey and how those experiences have shaped us.
-The Tourism CoLab's founder's story is an international, intercultural, and interdisciplinary journey.
+The founder's story is an international, intercultural, and interdisciplinary journey.

 DESTINATION DESIGN, AUSTRALIA

 Working in Queensland in the late 1980s and early 1990s, tourism was on a massive growth trajectory.
 The role that tourism played in the transformation of urban, rural and natural landscapes and communities in places such as the Wet Tropics World Heritage Rainforests became a core focus of my work.
 A passion for place-based design with nature led me to develop frameworks and approaches to protect the very essence of special places and communities I worked with.
 Deep listening, community engagement, and a sense of place were core aspects of the way we worked at that time.

 With a thirst to see how the rest of the world was coping with tourism growth, I enrolled in a Masters degree at the University of Waterloo, Canada.
 Continuing my interest in the way tourism transforms landscapes and communities, my research focused on muti-use landscapes, place identity and attachment.
 Extra courses in protected areas planning supplemented my coursework.
 I count myself lucky to have worked with amazing scholars examining competitive advantage in Niagara Falls, and the scoping of environmental impact assessments.

 COMMUNITY EDUCATOR, JARDÍN BOTÁNICO CLAVIJERO 1994-2000